 You are asking some interesting questions.
 There are two different kinds of twins: Monozygotic and dizygotic twins.

-Monozygotic twins are twins from a conception with one egg and one sperm.
+Monozygotic twins are twins from conception with one egg and one sperm.
 The fertilized egg then spits after conception.
 Monozygotic twins are also known as 'identical twins' or maternal twins.

 There is no way to increase your chances of monozygotic twins.
 They happen spontaneously in about 1 in 250 pregnancies.

-For dizygotic twins, there must be two diferent ovulations with two different eggs.
+For dizygotic twins, there must be two different ovulations with two different eggs.
 There is no evidence that you can increase your chances ovulating twice with either food or different kinds of sex.
 More sex or sex at different times will not make you ovulate more (or less).

-Fertility drugs or IVF in-vitro fertilization increases the chances of having twins, but it would not be ethical to increase the chances of twins intentionally, because twins are associated with increased pregnancy risks especially premature births.
+Fertility drugs or IVF in-vitro fertilization increases the chances of having twins, but it would not be ethical to increase the chances of twins intentionally because twins are associated with increased pregnancy risks especially premature births.